coderaman07/100-Days-of-Code/Readme.md

 I made a bit of the models and Database Designing and Table seperation from other entries or you can say like creation of tables in Database [ new table for new task ]..

+## Day 25

+Worked on views like how the URLs will work and how the data will be prsented to the user once the user hit the website with its Unique IP address.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.